History of MOISD Superintendents

 Curt was born in Brainerd, Minnesota, but moved to Alaska with his parents in 1964.
 He grew up in the town of Glenallen, Alaska, where he also graduated from high school.
 He attended Seattle Pacific University and received his B.A. in Mathematics.
 In 1992 he received his Masters in Public School Administration from the University of Alaska - Anchorage.
 He received his Superintendent Certification from Central Michigan University and his Ph.D. in 1997 from Walden University in Minneapolis, Minnesota.

 Dr. Finch began his career in 1989 as a teacher and coach in Unalaska, Alaska.
 He also taught and coached in Wasilla, Alaska, from 1990-1993.
-In 1993 he became an Assistant Principal for Kodiak Middle School in Kodiak, Alaska, for one year.
+In 1993 he became an Assistant Principal at Kodiak Middle School in Kodiak, Alaska, for one year.
 He then moved to Grayling, Michigan, where he served as Assistant Principal for Grayling Middle School from 1994-1997.
 He became Principal of Sault Ste.
 Marie High Schoool in 1997 until landing his first Superintendent position for Reese Public Schools in 1999.

 After six years as the Superintendent in Reese, Dr. Finch arrived at the MOISD in July of 2005.